 To develop critical thinking in your children, provide them with opportunities to play games that involve critical thinking, allow your child to solve their problems, teach them to reflect on their responses, ask open-end questions, and encourage them to think in new and different ways.

 A child can grow up to be a strong adult when they learn how to take on challenges with a positive attitude.
 Therefore, encourage your child to try new and different things.
 You could let them start by learning how to ride a bike or climb a tree.
 Let your child choose their challenges, face failure, bounce back from failure, and keep trying.
 Taking up challenges helps build confidence and a never-give-up attitude in them.

 Resilience is an important skill you should teach your child.
 This can be developed by not feeding your child with solutions constantly but by allowing them to understand a problem, think about what they can do, and solve it independently.
 Make sure that your child has enough flexibility to adapt to different kinds of changes and environments.
 Make sure that your child is flexible enough to adapt to different kinds of changes and environments.
 Here are a few strategies that you could adopt to help build resilience in your children.

 11. Budgeting and managing money

 You could give your child a certain amount of pocket money once in fifteen days or once a month.
 If your child wishes to buy something expensive, ask them to save money and buy it.
 This practice will ensure they plan their budget, save before spending, and not indulge in impulsive buying.
-Here are some handy tips on teaching children about money.

 12. Good health and hygiene